pagespeed-pro/lazy/README.md

   if (is_inview) {

-    // in view
+    // element is in view

   } else {

-    // out of view
+    // element is out of view

   }